zanonnicola/lopenlab/src/pages/about/index.md

 ---
-path: "/about"
-title: "About page"
+title: About page
 ---

-Hello this this the about page!
+Hello this this the about page from Netlify CMS!